UK emissions trading scheme

-The UK ETS will create a single UK-wide emissions trading scheme modelled on phase IV of the EU ETS.
-The UK ETS legislation will allow the UK ETS to operate as either a standalone scheme, or to link to the EU ETS if an agreement is reached with the EU.
-It will play an important role in delivering Scotland’s net-zero targets and ensure a continued carbon price to drive decarbonisation for our largest greenhouse gas emitters after we leave the EU Emissions Trading System (EU ETS).
+The UK ETS is a single UK-wide emissions trading scheme modelled on phase IV (2021-30) of the EU ETS.
+The UK ETS legislation will allow the UK ETS to operate as a standalone scheme, or to link to the EU ETS if an agreement is reached with the EU.
+It will play an important role in delivering Scotland’s net zero targets and ensure a continued carbon price to drive decarbonisation for our largest greenhouse gas emitters now that we have left the EU Emissions Trading System (EU ETS).

 The UK ETS maintains the scope of the EU ETS, with participation mandatory for the power sector, energy intensive industries and aviation.
 It will cover around 100 participants in Scotland who account for 28% of Scotland’s greenhouse gas emissions.

 The UK ETS sets a cap on emissions at 5% less than the UK’s notional share of the EU ETS cap.
-We have committed to review this cap within 9 months of the Committee on Climate Change’s Sixth Carbon Budget, and implement any changes by 2024, to ensure the cap is in line with our net zero ambitions.
+Along with the other governments, we have committed to review this cap in 2021, and implement any changes by 2024, to ensure the cap is in line with our net zero ambitions.

 The UK ETS obligations on participants, in particular for monitoring, reporting and verification, are based on the EU ETS phase IV requirements.
 The Scottish Environment Protection Agency (SEPA) will continue to regulate Scottish participants with enforcement powers to ensure compliance with the UK ETS rules.